A Soldier's Story: General Dwight David Eisenhower - WWI, WWII, Korea

 Born October 4, 1890 - Died March 28, 1969

-General Dwight David Eisenhower was born in Abilene, Kansas, on October 4, 1890.
-He graduated from Abilene High School in 1909.
-After high school, he worked at a creamery for more than a year to help pay his brother's college tuition before receiving an appointment to West Point in 1911.
+General Dwight David Eisenhower was born on October 4, 1890, in Abilene, Kansas.
+He graduated from Abilene High School in 1909 and, rather than proceeding immediately to college, worked at a local creamery for more than a year to help finance his brother’s education.
+In 1911, he received an appointment to the United States Military Academy at West Point.

 .png)